 Competitive Market.
-For our investment team members, the competition for retention and recruitment is primarily private venture capital firms, hedge funds and, to a lesser extent, investment banking firms.
-For our legal and accounting professionals, in addition to the foregoing, the competition is other public companies without regard to industry, asset management companies and law and accounting firms.
-The Company does not have a readily identifiable peer group, because most business development companies are not traditional early-stage venture capital companies, and most other early-stage venture capital companies are not publicly traded.
+For our investment-team members, the competition for retention and recruitment is primarily private venture capital firms, hedge funds and, to a lesser extent, investment banking firms.
+Such a fund commonly pays at least 20 percent of the profits (including capital gains), or carried interest, of each newly-raised fund to the management firm, which awards interests to its partners and employees.
+For our legal and accounting professionals, in addition to the foregoing, the competition is other public companies without regard to industry, asset management companies and legal and accounting firms.
+The Company does not have a readily identifiable peer group, because most business development companies are not early-stage venture-capital companies, and most other early-stage venture-capital companies are not publicly traded.
 Thus, we do not emphasize the use of peer comparison groups in the design of our compensation program.
-We do utilize compensation comparables, on an individual basis, to the extent that they seem appropriately analogous, as provided to us by an independent compensation consultant, as one factor in determining compensation.
+We do utilize compensation comparables, on an individual basis, to the extent that they seem appropriately analogous, as provided to the Committee by an independent compensation consultant, as one factor in determining compensation.